 But we are not done here.

 One day, with our combined efforts, help and support, they will hopefully become such valuable members, continue what we have started, compensate our shortcomings, and succeed where we or others failed.

-We don’t run an institution, but a loving home with a giant heart, and we need someone with parental skills to transition the home over to.
+We don’t run an institution, but a loving family type home with a giant heart, and we need someone with parental skills to transition the home over to.
 So please, don’t hesitate, let’s talk and meet, and see where things end up.
 I, we look forward to meeting you, find compromises as long as these dont affect the wellbeing of the ones entrusted to us.
 Bery